Smurf/g1_tank/README.md

 # Overview

-READMEs are currently being generated for each example.
+> **NOTE:** READMEs are currently being generated for each example.

+Each example becomes progressively more complex beginning with a simple terminal control and evolving into a self contained web controlable robot.

 ### 01-local-ssh-control